Okinawa’s sea-god festival

 - Admission: Free

-This haarii takes place every year on May 4 of the lunar calendar in Itoman City, where fishing is a major industry.
+This haarii takes place every year on fourth day of the fifth month of the lunar calendar in Itoman City, where fishing is a major industry.
 Boasting a 500-year history, the Itoman Haaree (haarii ) is characterized by the enthusiastic cheers from crowds of spectators that reflect the strong local color of Uminchu.

-- Date: May 4 of the lunar calendar (early to mid-June) *Date changes from year to year.
+- Date: Fourth day of the fifth month of the lunar calendar (early to mid-June) *Date changes from year to year.

 - Place: Itoman Fishing Port